JonathanMagnan/ireviewapple.com/pages/documentations/ipad-accessories.md

 Every new iPad supports the Apple Pencil.

-However, it is important to know that not every Apple pencil is the same:
+However, it is essential to know that not every Apple pencil is the same:

 ## First Generation